Khwaja Habib Ali Shah: Silsila Habibia across the globe worldwide

 Hazrat Soofie Ibrahim ra a Calipha of Hazrat Khaja Habib Ali Shah ra was sent to Ajmer, he lived and died in Ajmer in compliance with the commandments of Khaja Habib ra.
 His mazaar is on the hillock adjacent to Dargah Shareef.
 Brother Hidayat Ali Habibi (he is also a Khadim of Khaja Sahib Dargah Shareef) is responsible for the activities of Silsila Habibia and Dargah Shareef of Hazrat Soofi Ibrahim Shah.
 He guides all the disciples of Silsila Habibia Nizamia upon their visit to Ajmer Shareef.

-Moulvi Firasat Hussain Habibi sab, Khudam Association of Sarkar Hazrat Khaja Syed Moinduddin Chishti Gharib Nawaz ra, Ajmer Rajastan, India, Alhamdullilah he is actively involved in the work of Silsila Habibia helping the ziarain of Astaana Alia Gharib Nawaz ra.
+Moulvi Firasat Hussain Habibi sab, Khudam Association of Sarkar Hazrat Khaja Syed Moinduddin Chishti Gharib Nawaz ra, Ajmer Rajasthan, India, Alhamdullilah he is actively involved in the work of Silsila Habibia helping the ziarain of Astaana Alia Gharib Nawaz ra.